Who else is excited to get outdoors and on the river?!

 - Daily monitoring of our staff’s health and encouragement through guaranteed wages to stay home if unwell.

 - Monitoring of guest’s health.
-Every group will be emailed a self-assessment prior to their trip and each guest will sign a declaration of health again on their arrival, including:
+Every group will be emailed a self-assessment prior to their trip and a checklist will be available on sign in to review their declaration of health again, including:

 - have you experienced a new onset of cold or flu-like symptoms within the last 14 days?

-- have you been in close contact with anyone with Covid-19 related symptoms in the last 14 days?
+- have you been in close contact with anyone with Covid-19 in the last 14 days?

 - have you travelled outside of Canada in the last 14 days?